Freedom Finger

-Freedom Finger is a 2019 side-scrolling shooter developed and published by Wide Right Interactive.
+Freedom Finger is a 2019 horizontally scrolling shooter developed and published by Wide Right Interactive.
 The game was originally released for Microsoft Windows and Nintendo Switch, and was later ported to PlayStation 4, Xbox One and macOS.

 Gameplay

 Freedom Finger is a shoot 'em up where players assume the role of a rookie space pilot, Gamma Ray, where they have to rescue a group of kidnapped scientists.
 Unlike most shmup games, there are options for melee combat.
 There's also an option to grab enemies and either use them as shield, or using their guns as power-ups.

 Development and release

 The game was announced for Microsoft Windows and macOS on March 4, 2019.
 On August 29, 2019, the game got its definitive release date and initial platforms, September 27, 2020, for Microsoft Windows and Nintendo Switch, replacing macOS.
 On March 10, 2020, PlayStation 4 and Xbox One ports were announced, for a March 24, 2020 release.
 On August 3, 2020, a macOS port was released.
 On December 3, 2020, Limited Run Games announced a physical PlayStation 4 physical release with a manual that includes the entire source code for the game, under the BSD-4-Clause license according to its programmer Mark Zorn.

 The soundtrack for the game was completed by producer and artist Aesop Rock and was released digitally in 2020.